 See also below photos that we took on the same occasion.

 If you would also like to visit this lovely bay when no one is around and avoid the crowd here are some tips:

 Tips on visiting Stiniva to avoid the crowds:

 - Try to visit it out of season (May, June & September, October).
 That is exactly what we did and yes, we had the bay only for ourselves.

 - If you can’t do it off-season, then get there in the early morning.
 In July and August, the sun rises as early as 4 am and if you get up early you can enjoy this lovely nature spot all by yourself before the crowds arrive.
 Leave the bay at about 11 am when it gets very busy.

 - A late afternoon visit is also an option.
-If you arrive in the bay about 4:30 pm and stay until the dusk you will eventually have there sometime on your own.
+If you arrive at the bay at about 4:30 pm and stay until dusk you will eventually have there sometime on your own.
 In July and August, the sun sets at about 8 pm so you would have about 2 hours left to enjoy the beach, its peace, and tranquillity.
-Still, the best part of the day is early morning as it gives you much more time than late afternoon.
+Still, the best part of the day is the early morning as it gives you much more time than the late afternoon.